-Prerequisite(s): ECE103 and ECE104
+Prerequisite(s): ECE103 and ECE104 Semester: Usually Offered in the Fall Term

 ECE448 COST-BENEFIT ANALYSIS

 Two central issues in any cost-benefit problem are the appropriate measures of costs and benefits to use, and the identification of all costs and benefits.
 This course discusses a number of theoretical issues in cost benefit analysis including risk and the appropriate discount rate.
 The specificity of each cost benefit study as well as the general principles of analysis are reinforced by studying numerous examples of cost benefit analysis.
 Cost effectiveness analysis is also considered and its use in the examination of command and control policies is studied.